 99.5 The Wolf Country Music Station was set up next to the main concert stage.
 They had a gigantic display was showing different activities of the festival.
 When the concerts were live they showed the concert on the screen as well for those that couldn't or didn't want to get up close to the stage.
 We signed up for prizes and personal meet and greets with Thompson Square who was also playing Saturday night.
 As usual, we didn't win anything, we never do, it's just how it goes with us.

-There were a couple other smaller concert stages scattered about the festival grounds to keep you entertained with live music as you meandered about.
+There were a couple of other smaller concert stages scattered about the festival grounds to keep you entertained with live music as you meandered about.
 We had some beers and some rum shots from a local rum company.
 They handed out those green glow sticks so we all grabbed one.
 I wrapped mine around the brim of my hat figuring this was all part of the entertainment and why we were here!
-There were lots of fried foods which we didn't eat but wanted too.
+There were lots of fried foods which we didn't eat but wanted to.
 Funnel cakes are a favorite of ours but we didn't want to put our bodies through the withdrawals from the fry and the sugar in them so smelling the things had to do.
-We met quite a few people that Charles and Janet introduced us to.
-They seemed to know half the people we passed by in the festival!
-I’ll never remember all the names but if they read this then I want to say again “It was nice meeting you!”

-Later in the evening when dark fell Thompson Square performed.
+Later in the evening when dark fell, Thompson Square performed.
 We had never seen them before and it was an incredible show.
 They are very good artists and their music is wonderful.
-We managed to get into a couple different places up pretty close where we could even see the expressions on their faces.
-I took some video with the GoPro and because I’m on the tall side I was able to set the camera on manual settings using the Time Value setting and manually adjust the shutter speed.
+We managed to get into a couple of different places up pretty close where we could even see the expressions on their faces.
 The pictures came out wonderful and I hope you'll enjoy seeing them.
-The GoPro clips are short but they were just for short segments to enhance and give an idea of the concert performance.

-Unfortunately the evening had to come to a close, and as with anything your having a good time doing, it ended too soon.
-Time accelerates when your having a good time, and slows when your not.
+Unfortunately, the evening had to come to a close, and as with anything you're having a good time doing, it ended too soon.
+Time accelerates when your having a good time and slows when you're not.
 We parted ways soon after leaving the festival and headed home.
-It was almost 2 AM, the roads were nearly clear, it was cool but not cold, no wind, clear skies, we took the George Bush Tollway most of the way home and since its a toll road it was even more deserted than other highways.
+It was almost 2 AM, the roads were nearly clear, it was cool but not cold, no wind, clear skies, we took the George Bush Tollway most of the way home, and since it's a toll road it was even more deserted than other highways.
 The rumble of the Harley's under us was soothing as we cruised at a steady 75 mph for the hour ride back home.
-It was an absolute perfect afternoon and evening and we’ll not forget the good time we had with good friends.